Five Element Acupuncture:

 Margaret Ryding M.Ac.

 Margaret practices Five Element Acupuncture, an ancient Chinese medicine that understands and heals imbalances in the human body.
-She brings enthusiasm, compassion and 25 years of experience to her practice, creating a unique personalized treatment plan for each patient.
+She brings enthusiasm, compassion, and 25 years of experience to her practice, creating a unique personalized treatment plan for each patient based on the five element theory.

-When not practicing at her office in Arlington MA, Margaret lives on a beautiful farm in Western MA where she raises chickens, grows flowers, fruit trees, berries and vegetables.
+When not practicing at her office in Arlington, MA, she lives on a beautiful farm in Western MA where she raises chickens, grows flowers, fruit trees, berries, and vegetables, embodying the well-being and healthcare principles of the five element tradition.

 How does acupuncture work?

 Acupuncture is an ancient system of healing practiced for over five thousand years in China.
 Acupuncture uses needles that are gently inserted to change and balance a person’s energy, or qi (气).
 When our energy is flowing well, we are healthy.
-When this flow is disrupted, illness can result.
+When this flow is disrupted, illness can result, leading to physical and emotional imbalances.

 Acupuncture “points” are locations on the body where the energy comes to the surface and can be affected by needles that are thinner than a human hair.
-The goal of acupuncture is to balance your energy, allowing you to heal with nature’s help and to feel your best.
+The goal of Five Element Acupuncture is to balance your energy, allowing you to heal with nature’s help and to feel your best, enhancing your wellness and supporting your whole person approach to health.

 WHAT CONDITIONS DOES ACUPUNCTURE TREAT?